dgraph-io/tutorial/README.md

 A step by step introductory tutorial of Dgraph.
 Built with [Hugo](https://gohugo.io/).

+Visit https://tour.dgraph.io/ for the running instance.

-The tutorial can be run locally by cloning this repo and running `hugo -w server` from the top level directory.
+The tutorial can also be run locally by cloning this repo and running `hugo -w server` from the top level directory.